The Scoliid Wasp is a parasitic wasp that uses beetle grubs to feed it own young, even going so far as to use the grub's own lair for a nursery.

 Making use of work done by beetle grubs, female Scoliid wasps are not ashamed to cut corners to maximize reproductive success.
 Beetle grubs dig underground to feed on roots and to pupate.
 Females find a tunnel and sting the beetle larva inside, paralyzing it.
 She then lays a fertilized egg vertically near the grub's rear.
 The wasp larva, once hatched, will feed on the immobile beetle larva until it grows and pupates, emerging as an adult wasp in the spring.
 The grub does not survive.

 Male and female adults do not look identical to each other though their markings are similar.
+The black abdomen has rugged bands of yellow that look like distant mountain ranges painted on a midnight sky.
 Males are more slender while females have a plumper abdomen.
 Both can be found visiting flowers presumably to drink nectar.

 Scientific Name: Campsomeris plumipes fossulana

 Size (Adult; Length): 15mm to 25mm (0.59in to 0.98in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.